 Starscape - Light Pollution

-- Blocks orange/yellow color spikes from common city lights
+- Blocks yellow-orange color cast from city lights

 - Improves contrast between stars and sky

-- Also works to enhance fall colors without effecting green and blue colors
+- Enhances fall colors without affecting green or blue colors

-Remember, the filter is not adding blue or changing the color of the scene.
-It is literally stopping specific areas of the color spectrum from passing through the filter.
+The filter is not adding blue or changing the color of the scene.
+It is stopping specific areas of the color spectrum from passing through the filter.
 The camera never sees that light or color.

-The end result is a "cleaner" RAW file without the orange/yellow glow polluting your image.
-It allows you to color correct and enhance colors without needing to compensate for the "pollution".
+The end result is a RAW file without the yellow-orange glow polluting your image.
+It allows you to color correct and enhance colors without needing to compensate for light pollution.

 The filter can also be used during the daylight hours to enhance red, orange and yellow colors.
 It was originally created for film photographers to "intensify" warm fall colors on overcast and cloudy days.
 The filter is still used today by digital and film photographers to target those specific colors for enhanced saturation while leaving the blue and green colors alone.
-Add a circular polarizer to this and you will have the ultimate filter combo to capture the best possible fall colors.
+Add a circular polarizer to this and you will have an excellent filter combination to capture fall colors.

-NOTE: The filter has a base filter factor (light loss) of 1/2 stop, but you may see a 1-2 stop difference in exposure depending on how much of your scene is lit by Sodium or Mercury Vapor lights.
+*The Starscape filter has a base filter factor (light loss) of 1/2 stop, but you may see a 1-2 stop difference in exposure depending on how much of your scene is lit by sodium or mercury vapor lights.

 Filter Factor: 0.5 stops Glass Type: Hoya Didymium Number of Multi-Coatings: 0 Hardened Top Layer: No Anti-Static: No Frame Construction: Low Profile / Aluminum Front Filter Threads: Yes